arangodb/arangodb/3rdParty/mimalloc/readme.md

   programs.
 - __secure__: _mimalloc_ can be built in secure mode, adding guard pages, randomized allocation, encrypted free lists, etc. to protect against various heap vulnerabilities.
-The performance penalty is only around 3% on average over our benchmarks.
+The performance penalty is usually around 10% on average over our benchmarks.
 - __first-class heaps__: efficiently create and use multiple heaps to allocate across different regions.
   A heap can be destroyed at once instead of deallocating each object separately.
 - __bounded__: it does not suffer from _blowup_ \[1\], has bounded worst-case allocation
-  times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 16.7% waste in allocation sizes), and has no internal points of contention using only atomic operations.
+  times (_wcat_), bounded space overhead (~0.2% meta-data, with at most 12.5% waste in allocation sizes), and has no internal points of contention using only atomic operations.
 - __fast__: In our benchmarks (see [below](#performance)),
   _mimalloc_ always outperforms all other leading allocators (_jemalloc_, _tcmalloc_, _Hoard_, etc),